 The group met at a restaurant once.
 “We went to dinner and our waitress was very nervous,” Wells explains.
 “At first, she tried to communicate entirely through me, but I told her to direct her questions to the customers.”

-Wells says the key principles to a support group such as this are understanding and practice.
+Wells said the key principles to a support group such as this are understanding and practice.
 “The group members give to and get from each other an understanding of what each of them is going through, which is so important for confidence and community reentry.
-They offer each other suggestions and practice using the strategies they’ve learned during the treatment phase of their recovery,” she says.
+They offer each other suggestions and practice using the strategies they’ve learned during the treatment phase of their recovery,” she said.